 Drivers may compete in the LM and SK division during any event.
-Drivers may cross compete in any two other divisions during the the final event of the season only.
+Drivers may cross compete in other divisions as described in matrix above.
 Cross competition rules apply to all SMS divisions.
 You must notify the SMS Handicapper of any intent for cross competition.

 All decisions made by SMS Officials involving pre-race, race, or post-race procedures are final and non-appealable.

 Burn-outs and/or donuts are not allowed at any time on SMS property.

 Smoking is not permitted in any buildings on SMS property.

 After all events, all cars must use pit road and the access road that leads to the turn one gate to exit the track.
 Cars (all divisions) may not stop on pit road after their event, they must drive straight through and in to the Paddock Area.
 Team members and pit carts may exit the infield via Gate 1, after all the cars have exited pit road.

 The pit road speed limit is 25 MPH, the Paddock area and all remaining SMS property speed limit is 10 MPH.
 This includes race cars, personal cars, and tow vehicles.

 Push trucks, tow trucks and vendor vehicles may not be used to transport people or equipment in the pit or paddock area unless authorized to do so by an SMS Official.

 Cars that are “double hooked” shall be dropped on the back access road behind turn 2.
 Wreckers may not bring a car through the paddock area on a “double hook”.
 It is the competitor’s responsibility to get their car loaded up from that area.